Reader’s Request

 - Cut out many smaller rectangles from the yellow paper for hair.

-- Cut out a orange triangle for the nose and 3 orange circles for the buttons.
+- Cut out an orange triangle for the nose and three orange circles for the buttons.

 - Start gluing.
-Now you can just let them at it but to me this isn’t a creative project at all, it’s too structured for that, to me this is a shape lesson really.
+Now you can just let them at it, but to me, this isn’t a creative project at all.
+It’s too structured for that.
+To me, this is a shape lesson, really.
 Here is what I do.
 Show your child the shapes and ask them what they look like.
-I help up the large rectangle and asked my son if he thought this was the scarecrow’s head, ” no it’s his belly!”
+I helped up the large rectangle and asked my son if he thought this was the scarecrow’s head, ” no it’s his belly!”
 Glue it on.
 Don’t forget to ask what each shape is or label the shape for them.

-- Keep labeling, and adding the shapes to build your scarecrow.
-Here he is adding the hair.
+- Keep labeling and adding the shapes as you build your scarecrow craft.
+Here, he is adding the hair.

 - Add the arms.